Blue-winged warbler: Distribution and habitat

-Ecology
+Behaviour and ecology

-Diet
+Food and feeding

-Diet consists of insects, and spiders.
-Blue-Winged Warblers primarily feed on insects found in various plants including apple trees, walnut trees, and water hemlock.
+Diet consists of insects and spiders.
+Blue-winged warblers primarily feed on insects found in various plants including apple trees, walnut trees, and water hemlock.
 Adults sometimes hang upside down to glean and probe leaves and gather insect larvae for their young.
-Some examples of larvae fed to juvenile Blue-Winged Warblers include Aphis sp., and Corythucha sp.
+Some examples of larvae fed to juvenile blue-winged warblers include Aphis sp., and Corythucha sp.
 Often, researchers presume that the species's diet and feeding methods tend to differ on each season and habitat, and may also change due to the availability of resources.
 This could be considered a relatively generalist species.

-Reproduction
+Breeding

 Blue-winged warblers nest on the ground or low in a bush, laying four to seven eggs in a cup nest.
 The females incubate the eggs for 10–11 days.
 The young are altricial and fledge in 8–10 days.
 The blue winged species communicate with others via singing.
-Hence, they have songs for fighting (descending bee-buzz), nesting, as well as breeding with other Blue-Winged Warblers.
+Hence, they have songs for fighting (descending bee-buzz), nesting, as well as breeding with other blue-winged warblers.
 During breeding season, the males arrive first in the location and wait for their possible mate.
 Usually, the females arrive one week after the males.
 While waiting for their mates, the males sing continuously.
 Once the females enter, the singing decreases and could possibly change in tune until they find a partner.
 After mating, the length of their song abruptly decreases.